 Ready Steady Cook will return to satisfy viewers' appetites, says James Martin

-James Martin has said he believes popular cookery competition show Ready Steady Cook will make a comeback due to the hunger for food-based programmes.
+James Martin has said he thinks popular cookery competition show Ready Steady Cook will make a comeback due to the hunger for food-based TV and because it is too good to disappear.

 The former Saturday Kitchen host appeared on the daily programme as a chef during its run on the BBC between 1994 and 2010, which also had a weekend celebrity version.